AadithyaRao2809/SE/BD/Unit-2/columnar-dbs.md

 **Hbase Schema: Several Tables**
 - In Hbase, data organization revolves around multiple tables.
-- Each table is composed of a set of column families.
+- Each table is composed of a *set of column families*.
-- Unlike traditional relational databases, Hbase allows flexibility in terms of column addition or modification without the need to alter the entire schema.
+- Unlike traditional relational databases, Hbase allows *flexibility in terms of column addition* or *modification without the need to alter the entire schema*.
 This dynamic aspect is particularly valuable for managing evolving data requirements.

 **Columns Not Part of Schema**
-- Unlike traditional relational databases where all columns must be defined in the schema beforehand, Hbase allows columns to be created on-the-fly without predefining them in the schema.
+- Unlike traditional relational databases where all columns must be defined in the schema beforehand, Hbase allows *columns to be created on-the-fly without predefining them in the schema.*
-- This flexibility means that you can insert data with new column names without altering the table schema in advance.
+- This flexibility means that you can *insert data with new column names without altering the table schema in advance.*

 **Hbase: Dynamic Columns**
-- Hbase's dynamic columns feature allows you to add columns to a table dynamically without altering the underlying schema.
+- Hbase's *dynamic columns feature* allows you to *add columns to a table dynamically without altering the underlying schema.*
-- In Hbase, column names are encoded inside the cells themselves.
-This means that the structure of the data can evolve over time as new columns are introduced.
+- In Hbase, *column names are encoded inside the cells themselves.* This means that the *structure* of the data can *evolve over time* as new columns are introduced.
-- This dynamic approach simplifies handling semi-structured or rapidly changing data, which is common in big data and NoSQL scenarios.
+- This dynamic approach simplifies handling *semi-structured or rapidly changing data*, which is common in big data and NoSQL scenarios.

 ![](../../Attachments/columnar-dbs-20230928-3.png)